jbcodeforce/eda-studies/docs/index.md

 I see Entreprise Architects, Solution Architects, and developer leaders will be interested in this content.

 ## What kind of problems are we trying to solve?

+Event-driven architecture is a very loaded term, those days, and very oriented by the software vendor product capabilities.
+This site will have some implementation done with certain products, but it tries to be product agnostics and present what a EDA should be.

 When moving to cloud native implementation architects need to address: